Quick answer

 Calm is the mainstream sleep and meditation app, polished and reliable, with lullabies and sleep stories tucked inside a much broader library.
 It is a nice pick if the grown ups in the house also want meditations and adult sleep stories, since one subscription covers everyone.

 But being for everyone is the trade off.
 Calm is built for a general audience, so the baby content is a small corner of a big app rather than the whole point.
-Sleepytale is the opposite, built only for the quiet end of a child's day, with every lullaby and story aimed at calm and sleep for your little one specifically.
+Sleepytale is the opposite, built for one child rather than for everyone: Cleo sings lullabies and musicals, tells stories, and teaches little lessons for your little one specifically, soft enough for lights out and just as happy to fill a rainy afternoon.

 Hatch